The Coffee Buzz: Are You Motivated Or Manic?

-Caffeine Makes Some of Us Feel "High" and Euphoric
+Caffeine Makes Some of Us Feel 'High' and Euphoric

 Many people regularly enjoy caffeinated drinks, primarily in the form of tea and coffee.
-These delicious beverages are associated with a famous "buzz" that varies in intensity among individuals.
+These delicious beverages are associated with a famous 'buzz' that varies in intensity among individuals.

-Certain people can exhibit total mood transformations after a cup of coffee, becoming energised and productive, while others claim to be unaffected by it, and thus, never become hooked (Krankl and Gitlin, 2015).
+Certain people can exhibit total mood transformations after a cup of coffee, becoming energized and productive, while others claim to be unaffected by it, and thus, never become hooked (Krankl and Gitlin, 2015).
 If you are sensitive to caffeine, you may find that it provides you with a euphoric, focused high that is conducive to the completion of piles of tedious work and the heightened ability to converse with others.

 Slow Caffeine Metabolism = A Strong Mental Response to Caffeine

-Firstly, we need to target some of the biology behind pharmacokinetics (the way that the body "deals with" foreign drugs).
+Firstly, we need to target some of the biology behind pharmacokinetics (the way that the body 'deals with' foreign drugs).
 Why is there such a disparity in the way that we are affected by caffeine, a substance that is so commonly consumed?
 The answer is that polymorphisms (natural variations in our genes) can explain the majority of possible drug reactions that one may experience (Shenfield, 2004).

 Caffeine is metabolised by the CYP1A2 enzyme in the liver, coded for by the CYP1A2 gene that has varying forms (alleles).
 Each allele combination leads to a different response to caffeine, and hence, may dictate a person's response to caffeine (Horn and Hansten, 2007).

-If Caffeine Makes You "Happy", You Should Quit It!
+If Caffeine Makes You 'Happy', You Should Quit It!

-Hence, many of us particularly responsive people keep drinking the stuff; we love how "fast" and switched-on caffeine makes us feel, and therefore, we overlook heart palpitations/occasional panic attacks and deem those normal side-effects.
+Hence, many of us particularly responsive people keep drinking the stuff; we love how 'fast' and switched-on caffeine makes us feel, and therefore, we overlook heart palpitations/occasional panic attacks and deem those normal side-effects.
 We are very susceptible to becoming addicted, all while suffering negative physical and mental symptoms.
-We typically find ourselves having to drink more and more caffeine as we chase the optimism and "buzzed" energy that we once achieved from a mere cappuccino.
+We typically find ourselves having to drink more and more caffeine as we chase the optimism and 'buzzed' energy that we once achieved from a mere cappuccino.